Someday (I'm Coming Back)

 "Someday (I'm Coming Back)" is a song recorded by British singer, songwriter and actress Lisa Stansfield for the 1992 American romantic thriller film The Bodyguard, starring Kevin Costner and Whitney Houston.
-It was released as a single in the United Kingdom on 7 December 1992 and in other European countries in early 1993.
+It was released as a single from the soundtrack album in the United Kingdom on 7 December 1992 and in other European countries in early 1993 by Arista Records.
 "Someday (I'm Coming Back)" was written by Stansfield, Ian Devaney and Andy Morris, and produced by Devaney and Morris.
-The single was released from the soundtrack album.
 An accompanying music video, directed by Marcus Nispel, was also released.
 The single reached number ten in Portugal and the United Kingdom.
 "Someday (I'm Coming Back)" was remixed by Absolute and the "Classic" remixes were created by Frankie Knuckles and David Morales.

 In 2003, the song was included on Stansfield's compilation, Biography: The Greatest Hits.
 In 2014, "Someday (I'm Coming Back)" and remixes of the song were included on the deluxe 2CD + DVD re-release of So Natural (also on The Collection 1989–2003).

 Chart performance

-"Someday (I'm Coming Back)" was a sizeable hit on the charts in Europe, entering the top 10 in both Portugal (10) and the UK.
-In the latter, the single also peaked at number ten on the UK Singles Chart on 27 December 1992.
-It debuted at number 19 in its first week on the chart, before climbing to number 11 and then peaking at number 10.
-It also peaked at number 14 on the UK Dance Singles Chart.
-Additionally, the single was a top 20 hit in Ireland (16), a top 30 hit in Iceland (29) and the Netherlands (30), while entering the top 40 in Belgium (39), as well as on the Eurochart Hot 100, where it reached number 34 in January 1993.
-Outside Europe, "Someday (I'm Coming Back)" charted in Australia, peaking at number 116.
+"Someday (I'm Coming Back)" was a notable hit on the charts in Europe, entering the top 10 in Portugal and the UK, peaking at number ten in both countries.
+In the latter, the single peaked on the UK Singles Chart on 27 December 1992.
+It debuted at number 19 in its first week on the chart, before climbing to number eleven and then peaking at number ten.
+It spent nine weeks inside the UK Top 100 and also peaked at numbers 14 and 12 on the UK Music Week Dance Singles chart and the UK Club Chart.
+Additionally, the single was a top-20 hit in Ireland (16), a top-30 hit in Iceland (29) and the Netherlands (30), while entering the top 40 in Flemish Belgium (39), as well as on the Eurochart Hot 100, where it reached number 34 in January 1993.
+On the Music & Media European Hit Radio chart, it reached number six.
+Outside Europe, "Someday (I'm Coming Back)" charted in Australia, peaking at number 116 on the ARIA singles chart.